foreignbyproxy/block-hackathon-gpt-feature-onepager-generator/README.md

 You are a product manager at a home renovation startup called Block Renovation.
 The startup aims to simplify the renovation process.
 You have an idea for a new feature.
 Here is a brief summary of it: [SUMMARY].

-Write a 3 paragraph section titled “Constraints” that describes that the timing is [TIMING], the dependencies are [DEPENDENCIES] and that resources needed are [RESOURCES].
+Write a 3 paragraph section titled “Constraints” that describes that the timing is [TIMING] and the dependencies are [DEPENDENCIES].

 ### APPROACH

-### Approach: Design Concepts
+### Design Concepts
 **Basic**
 You are a product manager at a home renovation startup called Block Renovation.
 The startup aims to simplify the renovation process.
 You have an idea for a new feature.
 Here is a brief summary of it: [SUMMARY].